Groups work best when youth staff, parents, and volunteers join forces. Here are several ideas to keep in mind as you build a team:

 • Bite-sized Commitments — Some of the investments we ask volunteers to make seem endless, like a “forever trap.”
 Use one-time events and short-stint involvements to help people explore their gifting and grow into the vision.

-• Clear Assignments — I move too fast.
-This leaves my volunteers unclear on what I asked them to do.
+• Clear Assignments — Youthworkers move fast.
+This leaves volunteers unclear on what they’re supposed to do.
 Either force yourself to get specific, or partner with an administrative person who will produce clear job descriptions.

 • Recruit Parents with Parents — When I was a young youth pastor, I sometimes felt threatened by parents.
 Their age and experience fed my insecurity and made me uncomfortable asking for help.
 That’s when I discovered the power of parent advocates.
 Those who owned the vision and would happily bring other parents into it.
 (Note: this assumes a vision.
 Important.)